Read the latest and greatest from our team

 • Muscle weakness

-If you believe that you or someone you know are experiencing any of these symptoms, it’s vital to call 911 immediately.
-If you’re in the company of someone who is experiencing these symptoms, make sure that you watch them closely until medical help arrives.
+If you believe that you or someone you know is experiencing any of these symptoms, it’s vital to call 911 immediately.
+If you’re with someone who is experiencing these symptoms, watch them closely until medical help arrives.

 Exercise

 Getting a little bit of moderate exercise can help immensely.
-It can clear mental fog and help with some of the physical symptoms.
-While it’s common for people who are struggling with addiction to ignore their health, during detox it’s possible to reestablish healthy routines that can be continued into good health.
+It can help clear mental fog and alleviate some of the physical symptoms.
+While it’s common for people who are struggling with addiction to ignore their health, during detox, it’s possible to reestablish healthy routines that can be continued into good health.

 Some simple suggestions include: